 There is a lot of software that you can use to improve & automate your advertising campaigns.
 You can use Taboola or Outbrain to run native ads on large publisher sites.
 You can also use Mayple to display all of your advertising data in one place and make sense of it better.

 The next channel you should use is organic search.
-A study that analyzed over 18,000 eCommerce stores found that 30.5% of all traffic was coming from organic searches on Google, Yahoo and Bing.
+A study that analyzed over 18,000 eCommerce stores in the United States found that 30.5% of all traffic was coming from organic searches on Google, Yahoo and Bing.
 That's almost a third!

 SEO breaks down into two critical parts.